 To control a stepper, you use stepper driver that will energize the coils in the right order to make the motor move forward.
 There are plenty of libraries and driver modules and ICs that simplify the process.
 What follows is a low-level explanation of how steppers work.

 Stepper Motor Control

 There are two types of stepper motors, called unipolar and bipolar.
 The difference is in their wiring.
 Unipolar steppers have all of their coils joined by a center wire.
 Bipolar steppers have two coils, which are not joined.
 Unipolar motors typically have five wires, while bipolars have four or six wires.
-Their wiring works as shown below:
+Unipolar stepper motor’s wiring works as shown in Figure 10:

 The extra two wires in a 6-wire bipolar stepper allow you to use it as a 4-coil motor instead of a 2-coil, by using the center wire on each coil as a common supply or ground.
-In addition, you can turn a 6-wire bipolar into a 5-wire unipolar by joining the two center wires as shown below:
+In addition, you can turn a 6-wire bipolar into a 5-wire unipolar by joining the two center wires as shown in Figure 11:

 Like other motors, the stepper requires more power than a microcontroller can give it, so you’ll need a separate power supply for it.
 Ideally you’ll know the voltage from the manufacturer, but if not, get a variable DC power supply, apply the minimum voltage that the supply can generate voltage across two wires of a coil (e.g. 1 to 2 or 3 to 4) and slowly raise the voltage until the motor is difficult to turn.
 It is possible to damage a motor this way, so don’t go too far.
 Typical voltages for a stepper might be 5V, 9V, 12V, 24V.
 Higher than 24V is less common, and frankly, above that it’s best not to guess.
 Related video: Connect 12V Power Supply